NickBaynham/agentic-test-automation/README.md

 - For consistency, assign a static IP or use .local hostname resolution

 ## 🖥️ Getting Started (macOS)
-Here's how to get started with the codebase if you're on a mac:
+Here's how to get started with the codebase if you're on a Mac:
 ## 1. Clone the Repository
 Get started on your local machine by cloning the repository:
 ```shell